-Plugging an RV into a house 120 outlet will not do any harm to the Rig.
-A houses 120 volts will just not be enough to power all the items in the motorhome or Trailer.
-People plug their RVs into their house power with an adaptor, that goes from 30 or 50 amp to 120 plug.
-Typically experienced RVers do this 4 to 24 hrs before they head out on a camping trip, by cooling their Fridge with AC power prior to camping, there is less chance of food spoilage.
+Plugging an RV into a house 120 outlet will not do any harm to your Rig.
+A houses 120 volts at 15 or 20 amps will just not provide enough amps to power all the appliances in the motorhome or Trailer.
+People who plug their RVs into their house power with an adaptor, that goes from 30 or 50 amp to 120 plug.
+Typically, experienced RVers do this 4 to 24 hrs before they head out on a camping trip, by cooling their Fridge with AC power prior to camping, there is less chance of food spoilage.

 How Does An RV Converter Work?

 An RV converter works by turning Alternating Current (AC)to Direct Current (DC) by way of a transformer.
-No different than your cell phone charger that plugs into a wall outlet with 120 volts.
+No different than your cell phone charger that plugs into a wall outlet with 120 volts to DC power for your phone.
 The AC power that is used in RV’s is 50-amp, 30-amp and 20-amp with 120 volts.
 While the DC power in RV’s are 12-volts.
 The typical converter produces 30 to 40 amps DC amps per hr.